 The CUNY Data Science and Applied Topology Reading Group is joint between the Mathematics and Computer Science programmes.
-We meet Fridays 11.45 -- 12.45 in GC 3209.
-You can contact us at email@example.com.
+We used to meet Fridays 11.45 -- 12.45 in GC 4419.
+You can contact us at firstname.lastname@example.org.

 Our plan is to primarily read and discuss seminal papers in data science, in applied topology and in topological data analysis.
 Each seminar one participant takes the responsibility to present a paper and prepare items for discussion.
 We expect occasionally to be able to invite external speakers.